mgnfy-view/caster/docs/src/README.md

 Voters can delegate their votes to a single user or multiple users (fractional vote delegation).
 By default, votes are delegated to the voter itself and once the voter delegates to another user, they cannot be recovered.

 Campaigns run for a finite duration (less than 365 days, which is the max duration).
-At the end ofeach campaign, the result can be obtained using `CasterCampaign::getResultSingleOption()` or `CasterCampaign::getResultMultipleOption()` depending on the campaign type.
+At the end of each campaign, the result can be obtained using `CasterCampaign::getResultSingleOption()` or `CasterCampaign::getResultMultipleOption()` depending on the campaign type.

 ### Built With